xenify-io/litepaper/README.md

 <br>

 Xenify is a revolutionary cross-chain aggregator that focuses on delivering a seamless user experience when swapping between chains, rewarding community involvement, and promoting a fair and sustainable token distribution model.
-By leveraging innovative tokenomics, Xenify aspires to build a decentralized and community-driven platform that appreciates users' active participation in the ecosystem.
+By leveraging innovative tokenomics, Xenify aspires to build a decentralised and community-driven platform that appreciates users' active participation in the ecosystem.
 The platform offers an appealing staking model, enabling users to earn rewards in ETH from protocol fees and a share of swap fees generated on the platform.
 This model incentivizes long-term engagement and contributes to the platform's growth and sustainability.

 With a strong emphasis on security and dedication to fair token distribution, Xenify ensures that users can rely on the platform to safeguard their interests.
 Its adaptive minting process and incentive structure motivate users to contribute to the ecosystem, fostering platform growth and value.
-As Xenify progresses and broadens its offerings, it is well-positioned to become a prominent player in the decentralized exchange arena.
+As Xenify progresses and broadens its offerings, it is well-positioned to become a prominent player in the decentralised exchange arena.

 By nurturing a vibrant, community-driven environment and maintaining commitments to security, transparency, and fairness, Xenify is poised to make a lasting impact on the crypto landscape.
-Users who share the core values of decentralized finance and desire to contribute to an innovative and sustainable protocol should consider engaging with Xenify and joining its expanding community.
+Users who share the core values of decentralised finance and desire to contribute to an innovative and sustainable protocol should consider engaging with Xenify and joining its expanding community.

 <br>